pzoechner/iaeste-cer-summer-app/README.md

 # IAESTE CER Summer App
-The official IAESTE CER Summer App build with WordPress + PWA functionality.
+The official IAESTE CER Summer App built with WordPress + PWA functionality.

 This repository is Composer-driven and does not include a WordPress installation.
-So, no changes on WordPress Core files should be made; Plugins and Themes are required in `composer.json`.
+Plugins and Themes are required and updated via the `composer.json`.
 There are ways to add WordPress itself as a dependency but until now the community decided against publishing an official Composer package.
-That's the reasoning behind this approach.
+That's the reasoning behind following this approach.

 ## Installation
-In case you already have an existing WordPress installation, you can skip steps 1 and 4.
+In case you already have an existing WordPress installation, you can skip step 1.

 1. Get a clean copy of the [latest Wordpress](https://codex.wordpress.org/Installing_WordPress) (`5.0.2` of this writing)
     * Go to the folder where WordPress should be installed